 There are differences between the policy language and benefits between companies that offer these limited duration/short-term care products.
-Key differences do exist in this product category.
-It is essential to know and understand the differences between Medico and other companies.
+Key differences exist in this product category, and it is essential to know and understand the differences between Medico and other companies.

 Medico Features and Benefits: